 If you were employed and had health insurance before the diagnosis of cancer, took approved time off, and are back to work, there will be no effect on your group health insurance, experts say.
 If you are covered by a group plan, you can’t be singled out for your cancer history.
 Your premiums can’t go up higher than others’ premiums, and you can’t be dropped from the group plan due to the cancer.
 The federal law known as HIPAA (Health Insurance Portability and Accountability Act of 1996) protects the rights of people in group health plans.

 Even if you leave one group health insurance plan, you have protection in transitioning to another group plan.
 Another law, called COBRA (Consolidated Omnibus Budget Reconciliation Act, passed in 1986), provides continuation of group health coverage that might otherwise be terminated.
 It offers the right to temporary continuation of health coverage under certain conditions.

-One of the main provision of the recent healthcare reform implements new regulations that will prevent all health insurers from denying coverage to people for any reason, including health status, and from charging higher premiums based on health status and gender.
+One of the main provisions of the most recent healthcare reform implements regulations that prevents all health insurers from denying coverage to people for any reason, including health status, and from charging higher premiums based on health status and gender.

 Are you being treated fairly?